influxdata/docs-v2/content/influxdb/v2.0/reference/internals/shards.md

 - **Hot shards:** [Un-compacted](#shard-compaction) shards actively being written to.
 - **Cold shards:** [Compacted](#shard-compaction) shards not actively being written to.

-To write to a shard, it but must be un-compacted.
+To write to a shard, the shard must be hot (un-compacted).
 Typically, only the most recent shard group contains hot shards, but when backfilling historical data, all shards that receive newly written historical data are hot until the backfill is complete and the shards are re-compacted.

 ### Shard compaction
-Compaction is the process by which InfluxDB compresses time series data to optimize disk usage.
-InfluxDB compacts shards at regular intervals using different compaction levels.
+InfluxDB compacts shards at regular intervals to compress time series data and optimize disk usage.
+InfluxDB uses the following four compaction levels:

-#### Compaction levels
-There are four levels of compaction:

 - **Level 1 (L1):** InfluxDB flushes all newly written data held in an in-memory cache to disk.
-- **Level 2 (L2):** InfluxDB iterates over L1-compacted file blocks (over a certain size) and combines multiple blocks containing the same series into one block in a new file.
+- **Level 2 (L2):** InfluxDB compacts up to eight L1-compacted files into one or more L2 files by combining multiple blocks containing the same series into fewer blocks in one or more new files.
 - **Level 3 (L3):** InfluxDB iterates over L2-compacted file blocks (over a certain size) and combines multiple blocks containing the same series into one block in a new file.
 - **Level 4 (L4):** **Full compaction**—InfluxDB iterates over L3-compacted file blocks